 Things to do in Pulau Kapas

-Once in Pulau Kapas, you can either go snorkeling, kayaking, or just relax on the beach and take it slowly!
+Once in there, your choices of Pulau Kapas activities include snorkeling, kayaking, or just relax on the beach and take it slowly!

 The Long Beach, on the west side of the island, is a beach with lovely powdery white sand (“Pulau” means cotton in Malay), and there are plenty of trees providing lots of shade.

 You can spend the whole day reading your book under a tree, going for a lazy swim now and then.